Micrurus diastema

-Micrurus diastema, commonly known as the variable coral snake, is a species of venomous snake in the family Elapidae.
-The species is endemic to southeastern Mexico and northern Central America.
+Micrurus diastema, commonly known as the diastema coral snake, the variable coral snake, and coral diastema in Spanish, is a species of venomous snake in the family Elapidae.
+The species is native to southeastern Mexico and northern Central America.
 There are seven recognized subspecies.

-Distribution and habitat
+Geographic distribution

+Micrurus diastema occurs in Belize, Guatemala, Honduras, and southeastern Mexico.

+Habitat

-M. diastema occurs in tropical wet, moist, and dry forest from near sea level to 1,250 m in Mexico, Belize, Guatemala and Honduras.
+The preferred natural habitat of Micrurus diastema is tropical wet, moist, and dry forest from near sea level to 1,250 m, but it tolerates habitat disturbance and is also found in agricultural areas.